top of page

 If you have multiple cats, UV light reveals urine deposits but doesn't identify which cat is responsible.
 This matters because treatment strategies differ depending on whether all cats are affected or just one.

-Veterinary fluorescein test: Your vet can administer oral fluorescein dye to one cat at a time.
+The most reliable identification method is the veterinary fluorescein test.
+Your vet can administer oral fluorescein dye to one cat at a time.
 Their urine will glow bright green under UV light for 24 hours, definitively identifying the culprit.
 This is the gold standard method.

 If you need to consult your vet about ongoing house soiling, photographic documentation of urine patterns is far more useful than verbal descriptions.
 Vets need this information to distinguish between medical conditions, litter box aversion, territorial stress, and anxiety-related marking.